JoseJuanCanto/Simplicity/README.md

 # Simplicity
 HumanResourcesApp corporative website.
 This is an studentes project.
-Only visual part!